Sketchley Hill Primary School

 P.E. is taught at Sketchley Hill Primary School as an area of learning in its own right, as well as being integrated where possible with other curriculum areas using schemes such as ‘Active Learn’ to aid teachers in implementing this in the classroom.

 It is taught at a minimum of one PE session a week, and two sessions per week wherever possible.
 The key knowledge and skills of each topic are mapped across each year group.
 This ensures that children develop their knowledge of games, dance and gymnastics and (from KS2) athletics, competitive sports and outdoor and adventurous activity progressively.
 The skills in these areas are also therefore developed systematically, with the programme of study for each year group building on previous learning and preparing for subsequent years.
-The use of the Power of PE scheme allows clear progression both within the year group and throughout the school, enabling the achievement of key stage end points, as informed by the 2014 National Curriculum.
+The use of the Real PE scheme allows clear progression both within the year group and throughout the school, enabling the achievement of key stage end points, as informed by the 2014 National Curriculum.

 Picture